< Back to latest news & events

 Let’s look at the following scenario – You are aiming to enter a new market segment; of course, focus and clarity of that market segment is crucial.
 One of the most significant challenges any business can face are the barriers to entry to any given market segment.
 Well, this is where IP strategy can become your secret weapon.
 By owning and leveraging your IP rights, you can significantly increase those barriers for your competitors.
 Patents, for instance, can provide you with a monopoly over a particular technology, thereby increasing the business risks for your competitors if they wish to copy your products or processes.
 So, your IP can be used to deter potential new entrants by creating additional barriers to entry and as you can see, you have already impacted the forces that we mentioned already.
 In addition, there is of course, interconnection between these forces, so if companies protects their technology or brands to prevent copycats/similar products, it reduces the bargaining power of buyers as buyers cannot get the same product/quality at a cheaper price from your competitors without running the risk of patent infringement.

 But it’s not just about building walls around your castle; it’s also about dismantling the walls of your competitors’ castle.
 As a new market segment entrant yourself, you will be watching your competitors carefully.
-By monitoring their IP, you can gain insights into their strategies and, more importantly, identify potential barriers they are trying to put up AGAINST you.
+By monitoring their IP, you can gain insights into their strategies and, more importantly, identify potential barriers they are trying to put up against you.
 With the benefit of such competitor intelligence, you can take steps to de-risk and counter their moves, reducing those barriers and ensuring a smoother entry into your chosen market.
 You can then further use your IP to gain time-advantage and grow and upscale your business.

 In the ever-evolving business landscape, the interplay between these forces is dynamic and relentless.
 To stay competitive and succeed, you need to be proactive and strategic.
 By adopting an appropriate IP strategy, you can influence the competitive dynamics in your favour.

 In conclusion, the integration of Porter’s Five Forces model with an effective Intellectual Property strategy is a potent demonstration of how you can use your IP to navigate the complexities of today’s international market place.
-But IP strategy is NOT a “one size fits all”, it needs to be a match for your overall business strategy.
+But IP strategy is not a “one size fits all”, it needs to be a match for your overall business strategy.
 Be sure to work with a patent attorney or trade mark attorney that listens and learns about your business and then works with you to help build your IP strategy in a way that works for you in your competitive marketplace.

 This article was prepared by Marie Walsh, European Patent Attorney, Partner and Dr. Jennifer Bailey, European Patent Attorney, Partner, HGF